 “Because I was really worried that it would be [harmful], that that it is actually doing my lungs harm, I’m assuming it’s not” [Abstinent/NIC/3 Months/Female/54 years/Australia].

-Worries emanated largely, but not exclusively, from Australian participants.
+Worries emanated largely, but not exclusively, from participants in Australia .
 A few, again predominantly from Australia, felt that the research team could have provided detailed literature on the safety and risks of e-cigarettes, which would have helped them to decide on whether or not to use that product, particularly for first-time use:

 “If you give me like a brochure that says like this is the effects this is the risks these are the risks of doing this compared to the risks of smoking which is obviously like backed by research and whatever and then compared to none, compared to nothing compared to fresh air and then also compared to walking in the city […] all those things should be clear for me to make a decision on a product that I’m willing to take” [Lapsed/NIC+S3P/3 Month FU/Male/24 years/Australia].